 For Immediate Release: Contact: Senator Shirley Turner

-Reports show that employees and others tied to private firms managing portions of the state’s $80 billion pension funds have given more than $7.1 million to the RGA and more than $3.9 million to the RNC.
+Just yesterday, the investment council moved ahead with plans to invest up to $100 million with KSL Capital Partners, a private equity firm whose managing director, Mike Shannon and his wife, contributed $2.5 million to the RGA in 2013 and 2014.
+Before that, employees and others tied to private firms managing portions of the state’s $80 billion pension funds have given more than $7.1 million to the RGA and more than $3.9 million to the Republican National Committee.

-The bill would require quarterly reports by the investment council detailing the investment returns of the private firms and the fees they receive.
-The report would have to be submitted to the governor, the Legislature, and the State Treasurer and posted online to be made available to the public.
+Senator Turner’s bill would require quarterly reports by the investment council detailing the investment returns of the private firms and the fees they receive.
+The report would have to be submitted to the governor, the Legislature and posted online to be made available to the public.